Student Partners Program

 Funding

 The Student Partner’s Program operates on an award-based model.
 Funds awarded and distributed up to a maximum of $2000 per project (to fund Student Partner hours).
-Project funds are transferred to the project lead and are held in departmental accounts.
+Project funds are transferred to the project lead and are held in departmental accounts and are to be used solely for student partner pay.

 Hiring